BuongiornoTexas/rsrtools/README.rst

 Command line work flow summary
 ===============================

-Repeating an important warning: **Don't run this package at the same time as  Rocksmith is running.** You'll end up crossing the save files and nobody will be happy (mostly you though).
+Repeating an important warning (`Warnings`_): **Don't run this package at the same time as  Rocksmith is running.** You'll end up crossing the save files and nobody will be happy (mostly you though).

 Preliminaries
 -------------